Swati17293/News-Outlet-Prediction/README.md

-# News-Outlet-Prediction
+# News Outlet Prediction

-##"Are You Following the Right News-Outlet?
+## "Are You Following the Right News-Outlet?
 A Machine Learningbased approach for outlet prediction"

 This project is an approach to recommend a list ofprobable outlets covering an event of interest.